 During the year the Company was also recognised by both customers and the industry for the quality of its customer offering.
-In July 2021, Hyperoptic surpassed 10,000 5-star Trustpilot reviews and is currently achieving a 4.7-star Trustpilot rating demonstrating the Company's focus on customer satisfaction.
-In September 2021 Hyperoptic won "Broadband Provider of the Year" at the Connected Britain awards.
+Hyperoptic has surpassed 18,000 5-star Trustpilot reviews and is currently achieving a 4.5-star Trustpilot rating demonstrating the Company's focus on customer satisfaction.
+In November 2022, Hyperoptic was named 'Best Consumer ISP (+100k customers)' at the annual ISPA awards.